Steps for Mutual Divorce — Complete 10-Step Legal Process (2026)

 Once the Family court is satisfied that the decision is genuine and voluntary, it grants a Divorce Decree, legally ending the marriage.

-Documentation & petition
+Documentation review and petition drafting

 ₹10,000